 “If you want to be a lion, you must train with lions.” -Carlson Gracie

-To become a quality practitioner you’ll want to be learning from quality trainers.
+To become a quality practitioner you’ll want to learn from quality trainers.
 There is no shortage of gyms out there, so deciding which one to join can (understandably) be pretty overwhelming.
 It takes a bit of research to make an informed decision especially when it comes to deciding which BJJ gym is best for you to join.

 BJJ (or Brazilian Jiu Jitsu) is one of the most popular martial arts today—and for a good reason.
 When you’re down on the mats, you’re about six times less likely to get injured compared to other martial arts.
 And even when you do, it’s likely going to be just a pulled muscle than a broken anything.